Gurkengewuerz/matrix-bot/README.md

 2. Build repository `go build`

+⚠ Because we are using go-sqlite3 CGO is needed!

+For cross-compiling from a newer Linux Distro (i.e. Windows WSL) to an older linux distro you can try `go build --ldflags '-linkmode external -extldflags "-static"'`

 *Dev branch build artifacts for Linux/amd64 are available in the the GitHub Actions.*

 # Encryption Support 🔐